-Join Garrick Chow for an in-depth discussion in this video Bounce tracks, part of Up and Running with Auria Pro.
+Join Garrick Chow for an in-depth discussion in this video Bounce tracks, part of Learning Auria Pro.

 - With virtually unlimited tracks to work with in Auria Pro,…there's very little chance…that you'll ever come across a situation…where you run out of tracks.…Unlike previous versions of Auria…which had a 48 track limit,…with Auria Pro,…there's less need to combine multiple tracks together…onto a new track,…a process known as bouncing.…But there still may be times when you need to do this,…especially if you're still working…with the first generation iPad,…which has a limit of 24 tracks.…So let's take a look at how it works.…To bounce tracks,…first solo all the tracks you want to include in the bounce.…For this example,…let's say I want to bounce the four drum tracks…into a single track.…